-The program aims to transform the Kingdom into a leading industrial powerhouse and a global logistics hub, by maximizing the value of its mining and energy sectors while unlocking the full potential of local content and 4 Industrial Revolution (IR).
+The program aims to transform the Kingdom into a leading industrial powerhouse and a global logistics hub, by maximizing the value of its mining and energy sectors while unlocking the full potential of local content and the 4th Industrial Revolution (4IR).
 NIDLP largely contributes to driving the Kingdom’s economic diversification towards sustainable growth by fostering a globally attractive investment environment.

-The national Industrial development and logistics program was launched at the beginning of 2019, out of the leadership's belief in the importance of the program's 4 sectors (Energy, Industry, Logistics and Mining) and via integration to maximize their contribution to the Kingdom's efforts to grow and diversify the economy.
+The National Industrial Development and Logistics Program was launched at the beginning of 2019, out of the leadership's belief in the importance of the program's 4 sectors (Energy, mining, industry and logistics) and via integration to maximize their contribution to the Kingdom's efforts to grow and diversify the economy.

-The program main sectors are Energy, Industry, Logistics and Mining.
-The program also focuses on the two enabling pillars of local content and the 4th Industrial Revolution 4IR, given their importance towards enabling the main sectors to reach their preset strategic objectives.
+The program also focuses on the two enabling pillars of local content and the 4th Industrial Revolution (4IR), given their importance towards enabling the main sectors to reach their pre-set strategic objectives.